C. H. Waddington: As an organiser

 Waddington was very active in advancing biology as a discipline.
 He contributed to a book on the role of the sciences in times of war, and helped set up several professional bodies representing biology as a discipline.

 A remarkable number of his contemporary colleagues in Edinburgh became Fellows of the Royal Society during his time there, or shortly thereafter.
 Waddington was an old-fashioned intellectual who lived in both the arts and science milieus of the 1950s and wrote widely.
 His 1969 book Behind Appearance; a Study of the Relations Between Painting and the Natural Sciences in This Century (MIT press) not only has wonderful pictures but is still worth reading.
 Waddington was, without doubt, the most original and important thinker about developmental biology of the pre-molecular age and the medal of the British Society for Developmental Biology is named after him.

 Waddington co-founded The Institute for Advanced Studies in the Humanities at the University of Edinburgh in 1969 with Professor John MacQueen, Professor of Scottish Literature and Oral Tradition.

 Pages from a photograph album, given to Waddington by his colleagues on his 50th birthday.

+Reception

+Despite Waddington's ideas being considered an influential foundation of contemporary evolutionary developmental biology ("evo-devo"), they were viewed by many as at best heterodox.
+It has been suggested by some that Waddington's association with Alfred North Whitehead and his metaphysical ideas may have contributed to the marginalisation of his hypotheses, combined with a lack of support from mainstream institutions for his research programme.